 Regard each body segment as a cylinder, for the moment of known length.
-If we know the camera scale, and can mark each end of the body segment - we might do this by hand, as Taylor [379, 380] does and Barrón and Kakadiaris [23, 24] do, or by a strategy of matching image patches to marked up images as Mori and Malik do [256, 257] - then we know the cosine of the angle between the image plane and the axis of the segment, which means we have the segment in 3D up to a twofold ambiguity and translation in depth (figure 2.2 gives examples).
+If we know the camera scale, and can mark each end of the body segment - we might do this by hand, as Taylor [433, 434] does and Barrón and Kakadiaris [31, 32] do, or by a strategy of matching image patches to marked up images as Mori and Malik do [296, 297] - then we know the cosine of the angle between the image plane and the axis of the segment, which means we have the segment in 3D up to a twofold ambiguity and translation in depth (figure 3.2 gives examples).
 We can reconstruct each separate segment and obtain an ambiguity of translation in depth (which is important and often forgotten) and a two-fold ambiguity at each segment.

 For the moment, assume we know all segment lengths and the camera scale.
 We can now reconstruct the body by obtaining a reconstruction for each segment, and joining them up.
 Each segment has a single missing degree of freedom (depth), but the segments must join up, meaning that we have a discrete set of ambiguities.
 Depending on circumstances, one might work with from seven to nine body segments (the head is often omitted; the torso can reasonably be modelled with several segments), yielding from 128 to 512 possible reconstructions.
-These ambiguities persist for perspective images; examples appear in figure 2.4.
+These ambiguities persist for perspective images; examples appear in figure 3.4.

-Barrón and Kakadiaris show that anthropometric parameters can be estimated as well [23, 24].
+Barrón and Kakadiaris show that anthropometric parameters can be esti-

+Fig. 3.2 2d3Dlift/cvpr00.pdf, figure 5, p 682, CJpaper Two 3D reconstructions obtained by Taylor [433], for single orthographic views of human figures.
+The image appears left, with joint vertices on the body identified by hand (the user also identifies which vertex on each segment is closer to the camera).
+Center shows a rendered reconstruction in the viewing camera, and right shows a rendering from a different view direction.
+Figure from "Reconstruction of articulated objects from point correspondences in a single uncalibrated image", Taylor, Proc.
+Computer Vision and Pattern Recognition, 2000 © 2000 IEEE mated as well [31, 32].
 They do this by constructing a multivariate Gaussian prior on segment lengths, which do not vary much in size (a factor of 1.5 covers the range of human heights from four foot six to six foot nine, which deals with the vast majority of adults).
-Ratios of body segment lengths vary even less (e.g. see [273, 23, 24]).
+Ratios of body segment lengths vary even less (e.g. see [314, 31, 32]).
 Barrón and Kakadiaris assume that, in any view, two segments are close to parallel to the image plane, meaning that the ratio of their image lengths is very close to the actual length ratio.
 They construct a discrete set of possible bodies, and use image length ratios to index into this set to obtain a start point for an optimization procedure that obtains the actual anthropometric parameters by choosing the set that agrees with the image, meets joint limit constraints, and has highest prior probability (this could be seen as an MAP estimate).